-RUTH WYAND (The Honey Badgers open!!) | Thursday, March 28 | 7:30 PM at the AUUF
+BETH NIELSEN CHAPMAN | Thursday, July 10 | 7:30 PM at the AUUF

-RUNA | Friday, March 1 | 7:30 PM at the AUUF
+The WES COLLINS BAND | Thursday, June 5 | 7:30 PM at the AUUF

-AIRPARK | Friday, November 4 | 7:30 PM at Pebble Hill
+MINOR GOLD | Friday, May 23 | 7:30 PM at Pebble Hill

-Sundilla welcomes the Nashville-based brother duo Airpark on Friday, November 4.
-Showtime at Pebble Hill (101 S. Debardeleben) is 7:30, and $20 advance tickets are available at Spicer’s Music, Ross House Coffee, and online at sundillamusic.com; admission at the door will be $25.
+Minor Gold will make the trek from Down Under to make their Sundilla debut on Friday, May 23.
+This one will take place at Pebble Hill (101 S. Debardeleben in Auburn) which means that if the weather cooperates, it will be an outdoor show!
+Showtime is 7:30, and advance tickets are just $20 and can be found at Spicer’s Music, Ross House Coffee, and online at sundillamusic.com.
+Admission at the door is $25, and $15 for students.
 Free coffee, tea, water and food will be available, and the audience is invited to bring their own favorite food or beverage.
-Airpark was formed in 2017 by brothers Ben Ford and Michael Ford, Jr. Their songs explore the wide expanse of forward-thinking music.
-It’s a sound that’s both timely and timeless, rooted in sharp grooves one […] Read more »
+Minor […] Read more »

-THE BLACK FEATHERS | Friday, October 21 | 7:30 PM at Pebble Hill
+MIKE KINNEBREW | Friday, May 2 | 7:30 PM at Pebble Hill

-The Black Feathers, an award-winning duo from Gloucestershire, England, will come a long way to make their Sundilla debut on Friday, October 21.
-Showtime at Pebble Hill (101 S. Debardeleben) is 7:30; advance tickets are just $15 and can be found at Spicer’s Music, Ross House Coffee, and online at sundillamusic.com.
-(Any unused Jeff Black tickets can also be used.)
-Admission at the door will be $20.
-Free coffee, tea, water and food will be available, and attendees are welcome to bring their own favorite food or beverage.
-THIS WILL BE AN INDOOR SHOW!!
-The ability to write songs that […] Read more »
+Mike Kinnebrew will make his Sundilla debut on Friday, May 2.
+This one takes place at Pebble Hill (101 S. Debardeleben in Auburn) which means that if the weather cooperates, it will be an outdoor show!
+Showtime is 7:30.
+Advance tickets are just $20 and can be found at Spicer’s Music, Ross House Coffee, or online at sundillamusic.com.
+Admission at the door will be $25, and $15 for students.
+Free coffee, tea, water and food will be available, and the audience is invited to bring their own favorite food or beverage.
+(If we’re outdoors, feel free to bring your own […] Read more »

 Review of Dirk Hamilton’s “Touch and Go”